Starting to “minimize” seems like it is more than downsizing or decluttering, it sounds like a mindset.

 Remember, it isn’t going to do any good to start donating your belongings and then turn around and buy the things you just gave away!

-Buying groceries could be included in the money category, but I totally think this is an important “simplifying” topic on its own.
+Buying groceries could be included in the Control Spending category, but I totally think this is an important “simplifying” topic on its own.

 I already shop with a list – no surprise.